Hamilton and Billy Graham:

 As has been the case for many years now, articles appearing in the Times that are framed as news items have taken on the tone of editorials that employ ad hominem, appeals-to-emotion, and guilt-by-association, among other logical fallacies.
 Setting such a tone in the headline tells us all we need to know about the spin given to the content.
 The insecurity of those responsible for conjuring such #fakenews is transparent.
 They understand implicitly that debating the facts would put them out of business.

-It has been well-demonstrated that the real target of censorship is the actual progressive left and their websites, whose traffic has been decimated by the algorithms employed by the corporate-controlled intelligence agencies and their social media and retail platforms: Google, Facebook, and Amazon.
+It has been well-demonstrated that the real target of censorship is the actual progressive left and their websites (including our own—Colorado Public Banking—which went from over 13,000 hits per months to a little over 3,000 hits per months in a matter of days), whose traffic has been decimated by the algorithms employed by the corporate-controlled intelligence agencies and their social media and retail platforms: Google, Facebook, and Amazon.

 Apparently, we are quickly approaching the tipping point.
 Shall it be slavery or evolution?
 One need only look to Australia to see the outcome we face if we do not exercise our 1st Amendment right to demonstrate: